Details...

 RESOURCE_CONFIG:time_created

-to a Timestamp to satisfy the diff_days
+to a Timestamp to satisfy thediff_days

-is an example attribute that you might find within a record from your Lacework data source.If using the API to run a query you can pass in an RFC 3339 using the StartTimeRange
+If using the API to run a query you can pass in an RFC 3339Â using the StartTimeRange

 and EndTimeRange